Traumatic Brain Injury

 Heatmaps allow for easy identification of changes in signal over time or across leads that could be related to disease, activity or incoherence across various leads or brain regions.

 McGuire, M. J., Gertz, S. M., McCutcheon, J. D., Richardson, C. R., Poulsen, D. J. Use of a Wireless Video-EEG System to Monitor Epileptiform Discharges Following Lateral Fluid-Percussion Induced Traumatic Brain Injury.
 J. Vis.
 Exp.
 (148), e59637, doi:10.3791/59637 (2019).

 Dr. Poulsen works in the Neurosurgery Department, in the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.

-Their research focuses on the post-traumatic epilepsy and induced seizures as a result of traumatic brain injury (TBI).
+Their research focuses on the post-traumatic epilepsy and induced seizures because of traumatic brain injury (TBI).

 He has been involved in the JoVE publication and he kindly shared his thoughts about his research with us.

 Implants for large animals